769057845/minmin/content/publication/report-book/index.md

 ## Highlights :
 - A framework for WAC allocation was proposed based on fairness-efficiency.
 - The optimal allocation is in the moderate regulation with minimal objective function.
-- The minimal modified EGC occurred in the high regulatory scenario.
+- High regulation is ideal for fairness-based allocation.
-- Identify key pollutant and prioritize specific river sections for targeted regulation.
+- Targeted regulation prioritizes key pollutants and specific river sections.

 ![png](./index_2_0.png)